RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 > A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
 An example may be an order and its line-items.
 These will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate. - [Fowler][11]{:target="_blank"}

 In our sample system we have one aggregate which is the customer.
 The DDD concept of an aggregate is important in this context because we will be versioning and auditing it.
-So, if any object within the aggregate changes or a new version is created, an snapshot will be created for the whole aggregate.
+So, if any object within the aggregate changes or a new version is created, a snapshot will be created for the whole aggregate.

 ### Step 1: The write model